IGR J12580+0134: A Possible Repeated Partial Tidal Disruption Event Inferred from Late-Time Radio Re-brightenin: Modeling

 Thus, the Hills mechanism provides a natural explanation for capturing the star onto such a tight orbit, making subsequent partial tidal disruptions possible.

-In order to constrain the orbital parameters of the bound star, we follow the analytical framework developed in the context of AT2022dbl \citep{makrygianni2025doubletidaldisruptionevent}.
-In that work, the authors employed the Hills mechanism together with angular momentum relaxation to derive the eccentricity constraint for stars captured by a SMBH.
-Building upon this formulation, we apply the same relation to our system and carry out explicit estimates in order to verify the consistency between theoretical expectations and the observed orbital period.
+In order to constrain the orbital parameters of the bound star, we adopt the orbital-dynamical framework presented by \citet{makrygianni2025doubletidaldisruptionevent}, who used the Hills mechanism together with angular-momentum relaxation to derive eccentricity constraints for stars captured by a SMBH.
+Here, we use this framework only to describe the dynamical evolution of a bound stellar orbit.
+AT2022dbl is used only as a dynamical reference, since it does not show radio re-brightening like that observed in IGR J12580+0134.
+We apply the same orbital relation to our system solely as a consistency check on whether the inferred recurrence timescale can be accommodated within a bound-orbit scenario.

 Specifically, the orbital eccentricity can be expressed as